Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 The test suite is divided into test routines that run sequentially or concurrently and independently of each other.
 Testing a whole test suite is not always appropriate - it takes more time than testing one test routine.

-To run a separate test routine, use the `routine` option.
+To run a separate test routine, use the option `routine`.

 ```
 node path/to/TestSuite.js routine:someRoutine